antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 This ends the course.
 Feel free to further explore the course materials or our tutorials.
 <br><br>
 We hope that this course has been helpful.
-If you want to have your genomics data visualized and analyzed using the R2 platform you can always consult r2-support@amc.nl
+If you want to visualize and analyze your omics data in the R2 platform, you can always consult r2-support@amc.nl
 <br><br>
 The R2 support team.